epfl-ada/ada-2021-project-mmng/README.md

    7) Remove all extra white spaces at the end of a quote
    8) Lemmatization
    9) Data expantion thanks to n-grams can be perfomed when the data is vectorized
 3) Vectorization of the data, for the moment we are representing data with the TF-IDF model.
 We encountered some RAM problems, but we found many solutions online thanks to algorithms that do not requirer the full dataset load in memory but works with chunks of data.
+Note that one way to improve our project would be to implement word embedding (for example glove embedding).
 4) Model creation: We need to create a model for classification.
 We tried many different classification models including fine tuning an NLP pretrained models for our purpose and a Neural network, different classifiers and decided to use a multinomial naive baesian model (note that linear SVC performed ad good).
 5) Time series generation thanks to the model predictions.
 6) Study of results, interpretation of the model and Research question answering.